Peter Greer's Learning Story

 During this time, our school goals focused on three key areas: literacy, numeracy and social emotional development.
 Teachers chose an area of focus and collaborated throughout this time to move themselves, and one another, forward in their learning.
-Our school goals and areas of focus over the past several years, as well as throughout 2018/2019 are:

 Social Emotional Learning: To support students as they develop and strengthen their social and emotional abilities.